umbraco/UmbracoDocs/Reference/Templating/Masterpages/index.md

 ## Template inheritance
 Templates can inherit other templates and uses 2 elements to merge them. `<asp:contentplaceholder>` and `<asp:content>` To connect one template with another, use the dropdownlist in Umbraco to specify the master template.
 This will change the template declaration and make a database change.

-Let's imagine we have define the below template structure.
+Let's imagine we have defined the below template structure.

 - Master.master
 	- Homepage.master